RedisTimeSeries/redistimeseries-py/README.md

 ```

 ### API
-For complete documentation about RedisTimeSeries's commands, refer to [RedisTimeSeries's website](http://redistimeseries.io/).
+The complete documentation of RedisTimeSeries's commands can be found at [RedisTimeSeries's website](http://redistimeseries.io/).

 ### Usage example